40mm Square Axles to suit Standard Bearings

 40mm square axle suits wider small box trailers and boat trailers up to 1000kg.

-Axle flex is caused by an overloaded axle.
+- An overloaded axle causes axle flex.
 You can read about axle flex and vibration here.

 - Rough seal journals can cause a loss of grease through the rear seal.